anyone can

 That being said, writing songs with an instrument is fun and encouraged, especially if you already play.
 And if you don't play, some simple instruction is available in courses and private lessons for guitar and piano if you'd like to incorporate that into your journey.
 But it's totally not required to write great songs!

-How expensive are private lessons?
+How expensive are lessons?

-$1,200 per month
+Private - $425 per month

 It also includes instant access to any online courses that have been published.